2020 Coronavirus Outbreak – How Does It Affect Downingtown, PA?

 Recent news reports suggest the coronavirus (COVID-19) is a global health concern.

-Our neighbors in Downingtown, many have some questions about the coronavirus.
+Our neighbors in Downingtown may have some questions about the coronavirus.
 Below are some common questions and answers to them.
 This page will be kept up to date as best as possible but is not updated in real-time.
+For real-time information please visit

 Are there any confirmed cases in Downingtown, PA?